Varieties of bicommutative algebras: Two-dimensional algebras

 \section{Two-dimensional algebras}

 The classification of all two-dimensional algebras can be traced back to the two-dimensional part of the classification project in the seminal book by B. Peirce \cite{Pe} published lithographically in 1870 in a small number of copies for distribution among his friends and then reprinted posthumously in 1881 with addenda of his son C.S.
 Peirce.
-The complete classification over any field was finished by Petersson \cite{P} in 2000.
-The paper \cite{P} contains also the history of the classification.
-See as well \cite{GG} for the contributions of Peirce and \cite{GR, RTS}.
+(See Grattan-Guinness \cite{GG} for the contributions of Peirce.)
+Starting in 2000 with the paper by Petersson \cite{P} (which contains also the history of the classification) and the paper by Anan'in and Mironov \cite{AnM} there are several papers containing different kinds of classification of two-dimensional algebras -- by Goze and Remm \cite{GR}, Ahmed, Bekbaev, and Rakhimov \cite{ABR}, Rausch de Traubenberg and Slupinski \cite{RTS}, Kaygorodov and Volkov \cite{KaV}.
 Concerning the polynomial identities of two-dimensional algebras, Giambruno, Mishchenko, and Zaicev \cite{GMZ} proved that the growth of the codimension sequence $c_n(A)$ of such an algebra $A$ over a field of characteristic 0 is either linear (and bounded by $n+1$) or grows exponentially as $2^n$.

-In this section we shall study the polynomial identities of the bicommutative algebras $A_{\pi,\varrho}$ with multiplication given in (\ref{two-dimensional algebras}).
+In this section we shall study the polynomial identities of two-dimensional bicommutative algebras over an arbitrary field of characteristic 0.
+It is well known that if $A$ is an algebra over an infinite field $K$ then the $K$-algebra $A$ and the $E$-algebra $E\otimes_KA$ have the same bases of polynomial identities for any extension $E$ of $K$.
+More precisely, if $\{f_i\}\subset K\{X\}$ is a basis of the polynomial identities of the $K$-algebra $A$, then $\{1\otimes f_i\}\subset E\otimes_KK\{X\}\cong E\{X\}$ is a basis of the polynomial identities of the $E$-algebra $E\otimes_KA$.
+Hence in the sequel we may assume that the field $K$ is algebraically closed.

+The classification of all two-dimensional bicommutative algebras over an arbitrary algebraically closed field of any characteristic is given by Kaygorodov and Volkov in \cite{KaV}: